 Although the majority of my clients find me due to the "cancer connection" not all that we focus on is cancer-related.
 Often the ripple effects of cancer impact one's identity, work, relationships, future, so we may spend time focusing on those things rather than the cancer itself or medical issues.
 In addition, although, most of my work is cancer-related in some way, I also see clients who are dealing with other medical issues, as well, such as neurological disorders, auto-immune conditions, and other acute and chronic illnesses.

 Support groups can provide a powerful and profound means of connection to others who walking a similar path and "get it" without needing an explanation.
-I have enjoyed facilitating many support groups through the years, including those focused on General Cancers, Cancer Caregivers, Students with Family Members who have Cancer, Caregivers of Stroke Survivors, LGBT individuals, Long term Survivors of Breast, Ovarian, and Gynecological Cancers, Blood Cancers (Leukemia & Lymphoma Society), Stem Cell Transplant Survivors living with GVHD, and Caregivers of SCT Survivors living with GVHD.
+I have enjoyed facilitating many support groups through the years, including groups focused on General Cancers, Cancer Caregivers, Students with Family Members who have Cancer, Caregivers of Stroke Survivors, LGBTQ individuals, Long term Survivors of Breast, Ovarian, and Gynecological Cancers, and Blood Cancers (Leukemia & Lymphoma Society).
+I currently facilitate several online support groups for BMT InfoNet, for survivors and caregivers of Bone Marrow/Stem Cell Transplant Survivors who are living with Graft-versus-Host Disease.

-I have worked with BeTheMatch/National Marrow Donor Program's Office of Patient Advocacy on their Caregiver Companion Program, the National Bone Marrow Transplant Link (nBMTLink) on their Caregiver Booklet, and with Dr. C. Nightingale (PI) on: Prepare to Care, A Supported Self-Management Intervention for Head and Neck Cancer Caregivers (NIH/NCI R03).
+Past collaborations include work with BeTheMatch/National Marrow Donor Program, Office of Patient Advocacy, on their Caregiver Companion Program, the National Bone Marrow Transplant Link (nBMTLink) on their Caregiver Booklet, and with Dr. C. Nightingale (PI) on: Prepare to Care, A Supported Self-Management Intervention for Head and Neck Cancer Caregivers (NIH/NCI R03).
 I have served on the Health Research and Services Administration Advisory Council on Blood Stem Cell Transplantation (2007-2009) and on the Patient Advocacy Committee for the NIH Chronic GVHD Consensus Conference (2020).
-As of October 2020, I am currently working with BMTInfoNet to help address the unmet mental health needs of Stem Cell Transplant survivors and their family caregivers by creating a national directory of mental health practitioners with that particular experience/expertise.
-I am former president of the North Central Florida chapter of the Florida Psychological Association and current member of the Community Advisory Board for Survivors of Research in Gainesville, FL and former .
+I am former president of the North Central Florida chapter of the Florida Psychological Association and current member of the Community Advisory Board for Survivors of Research - Triple Negative Breast Cancer Fund, in Gainesville, FL.

-I have been honored to be asked to speak at a number of local, state, and national conferences and symposia through the years, as well as, to record presentations for BMT InfoNet () and webinars and podcast for the National BMT Link ().
-Please contact me directly at for more information or to discuss possible projects.
+I have been honored to be asked to speak at a number of local, state, and national conferences and symposia through the years, as well as, to record presentations for BMT InfoNet (www.BMTInfoNet.org) and webinars and a podcast for the National BMT Link (www.nbmtLink.org).